HectorBst/jsonschema2pojo-androidx-databinding/README.md

 }
 ```

-If `x-adb-observable` is set to `false` fot an object, this value will be propagated to all properties.
+If `x-adb-observable` is set to `false` for an object, this value will be propagated to all properties.

 ## Gradle configuration